dd32/td-gh-ex/readme.txt

 Email: support@wpoperation.com
 License: GNU General Public License, version 3 (GPLv3) License URI: http://www.gnu.org/licenses/gpl-3.0.txt
-Tags: translation-ready,right-sidebar,custom-menu, featured-images, threaded-comments,custom-logo, footer-widgets,blog,post-formats,sticky-post,theme-options,news
+Tags: translation-ready,right-sidebar,custom-menu, featured-images, threaded-comments,custom-logo, footer-widgets,blog,post-formats,sticky-post,theme-options,news,editor-style,custom-background,custom-header
 Requires at least: WordPress 4.7
-Tested up to: 5.0.3
+Tested up to: 5.1

 == Description ==

 Arrival is complete multipurpose WordPress theme.
 The theme can be used to create any type of website with easy drag and drop options.
 The theme is lightweight, fast and fully compatible with elementor builder.

+Arrival is a WordPress Theme,
+Copyright (C) 2019, WPoperation
+Arrival is distributed under the terms of the GNU GPL

 == Installation ==